cartwrightian/cfnassist/README.md

 Usage
 -----
 The tool provides a command line interface and ant tasks.
-Example of the CLI use below, see `exampleAntTasks.xml` for ant task usage.
+Examples of the CLI use below, see `exampleAntTasks.xml` for ant task usage.

 Warning
 -------